lambdaclass/concrete/ROADMAP.md

    agreement.

+## Phase 6E / 6.e: CLI Coherence And Daily Command Surface

+Goal: make the command-line interface obvious before Phase 7 turns Concrete into a tool people use for real stdlib and workload development.
+This phase is not a flag-renaming spree.
+It makes help reliable, groups the existing surfaces, and adds clear subcommand aliases while keeping compatibility with the current flags/gates.

+Done when: `concrete --help`, `concrete help`, and `concrete help <command>` work without project context; every public subcommand has a help page; the daily commands, report/evidence commands, and debug/internal commands are visibly separated; legacy flags still work; and the CLI contract is locked by a gate.

+Non-goals: do not remove existing `--report ...`, `--emit-*`, `prove`, `test`, `fmt`, or reducer flags in this phase; do not redesign proof/evidence output schemas here; do not split `Main.lean` purely for line count unless a command change pulls the split.

+Context: today `concrete prove --help` has a real discovery surface, but `concrete --help` is treated like a filename and `concrete test --help` can fail before printing help if run outside a project.
+That is backwards: help must be the most reliable command in the tool.

+1. Add top-level help and command discovery.
+   `concrete --help`, `concrete help`, and `concrete help <command>` must work from any directory without parsing a project or input file.
+The top-level help should group commands by use:
+   - daily: `build`, `run`, `test`, `fmt`
+   - reports/evidence: `report`, `prove`, `why`
+   - debugging: `trace`, `reduce`, `debug-bundle`
+   - internal/compatibility: `--emit-core`, `--emit-ssa`, `--emit-llvm`,
+     existing `--report ...` flags

+2. Make every subcommand help context-free.
+   `concrete test --help`, `concrete fmt --help`, `concrete prove --help`, `concrete reduce --help`, and trace/debug help must print usage before any project/file validation.
+Add a gate that runs each help command from a temp directory with no `Concrete.toml`.

+3. Add clear daily aliases without removing old forms.
+   Provide the boring command surface users expect:
+   - `concrete build <file-or-project>` for compilation
+   - `concrete run <file-or-project>` for compile-and-run where supported
+   - `concrete report <kind> <file>` as an alias for existing `--report <kind>`
+   - `concrete trace <file> --json` as the user-facing spelling for Phase 6C trace output, while keeping any existing `trace-pipeline` or telemetry flags as compatibility surfaces

+4. Keep compatibility explicit.
+   Existing scripts and gates use `concrete <file> --report ...`, `concrete <file> --emit-*`, `concrete prove ...`, `concrete test`, and `concrete fmt`.
+These must continue to work.
+If a legacy spelling is deprecated later, it must first emit a stable warning and have a migration gate; this phase should not break users or tests.

+5. Document the command taxonomy.
+   Update README, the guide, and reference docs so a new user sees the daily path first and the evidence/debug surfaces second.
+The docs should answer:
+   "How do I build/run/test?", "How do I ask what authority this code has?", "How do I inspect pipeline artifacts?", and "How do I reproduce or reduce a failure?"

+6. Add the Phase 6E validation artifact.
+   `scripts/tests/check_cli_coherence.sh` should assert help works without context, command aliases match legacy outputs where intended, legacy flags remain accepted, invalid invocations produce structured usage rather than uncaught exceptions, and docs mention every public command group.
+This gate is the exit criterion before Phase 7 starts relying on the CLI for stdlib workflows.

 ## Phase 7: Standard Library And Core APIs

 Goal: build the small standard library people need before real workloads,